Protest in Paradise: Teatro Povero di Monticchiello

 The villagers of the tiny Tuscan town Monticchiello have found a very unusual way of dealing with their problems: each summer, they turn their lives into a play.
 This fascinating piece, contributed by Chris Shellen, who codirected Spettacolo, a 2017 documentary about the town's "autodramas," features photographs and ephemera (including a removable insert) from 50 years' worth of productions, and includes a fascinating interview Shellen conducted with the theater's artistic director, Andrea Cresti.

-California-based Chris Shellen was the producer of the award-winning 2012 documentary Marwencol and coauthor of its companion book, Welcome to Marwencol (2015).
-In 2017, she codirected the documentary Specttacolo with her husband Jeff Malmberg, which premiered at the SXSW Film Festival.
+California-based Chris Shellen produced the award-winning 2012 documentary Marwencol and is coauthor of its companion book, Welcome to Marwencol (2015).
+In 2017, she co-directed the documentary Specttacolo with her husband, Jeff Malmberg, which premiered at the SXSW Film Festival.
+She also worked in the editorial department for Navalny (2022).